hedyhli/outline.nvim/README.md

     - simrat39/symbols-outline.nvim#143
     - simrat39/symbols-outline.nvim#174
     - simrat39/symbols-outline.nvim#207

 - Feat: when `auto_close=true` only auto close if `goto_location` is used (where focus changed), and not for `focus_location` (simrat39/symbols-outline.nvim#119)

 - Feat: Cursorline option for the outline window

+- MAJOR: Removed hover floating window from `toggle_preview`.
+  - Instead, you can set `open_hover_on_preview=true` (true by default) so that the `hover_symbol` action can be triggered when `toggle_preview`is triggered.
+  - The preview window's size changed to half of neovim height (rather than a third).
+This is planned to be configurable.
+  - The preview window is positioned to be vertically center-aligned (rather than fixed to the top).
+This is planned to be configurable.

 Fixes: